-Recently a post on Twitter had my reflecting on the top advice I’d give to my younger CEO self:
+A ways back, a Naval post on Twitter had me reflecting on the top advice I’d give to my younger CEO self:

 1. Go Long.